rpav/buffer-buttons/README.md

 ### Inserting a button

-Inserting a button is as simple as `M-x insert-buffer-button` followed by the button type.
+Inserting a button is as simple as `M-x buffer-button-insert` followed by the button type.
 The following are predefined:

 * `slime-eval`: Call `slime-eval-last-expression`.